-The importance of being able to model a wide range of nonlinear elements and accommodate them into WD structures is particularly relevant in musical acoustics.
-Vibrational phenomena in physical models, in fact, are generated and supported by a nonlinear interaction between structures (at least one of which must have resonating properties).
-As an example, a bow and a string interact in a highly nonlinear fashion (stick-and-slide interaction, discovered long ago by Helmoltz) to produce the sound of a violin.
-Similarly, a hammer interacts with a membrane through a highly nonlinear (percussive) fashion.
-It is, in fact, by the structure of this nonlinear interaction that a timbral class (strings, brass, woodwinds, percussions, ...) is completely characterized.
-Although the literature is rich with ad-hoc solutions for excitational interactions of various nature, no attempts, that we are aware of, have been made to develop systematic and automatic strategies for modeling and implementing such interactions.
+On the other hand, one aspect that has received less attention in the literature of SSPM is the systematic characterization of the interactions between elements, which generate and support the vibrational phenomena in the resonator.
+In fact, although the literature is rich with ad-hoc solutions for excitational interactions of various nature, no attempts, that we are aware of, have been made to develop systematic and automatic strategies for modeling and implementing such interactions.
 The need for solutions in this direction is, in fact, very strong when we need to manage arbitrary interactions between many pre-existing models in a simple and automatic fashion.
 Situations of this sorts are encountered, for example, in the sonification of acoustic events in virtual reality, or just in the modeling of rich percussion sets.

-Excitational interactions of acoustic interest are aimed at generating vibrations in a resonating structure through some nonlinear action such as friction, percussion, positional setting, plucking or rolling.
+at generating vibrations in a resonating structure through some nonlinear action such as friction, percussion, positional setting, plucking or rolling.
 It is the interaction nonlinearity that is responsible for the timbral dynamics of the model.
-We need to remember, however, that modeling this nonlinear interaction raises stability-preservation issues in the model discretization process.
+We need to remember, however, that modeling this nonlinear interaction raises stability-preservation the description of the nonlinear elements beissues in the model discretization process.
 As our goal is to develop a SSPM technique of practical interest, we need to have strict requirements on the computational complexity and avoid having to increase the sampling rate just to make sure that the numerical implementation of the model will preserve the stability properties of the analog reference model.